-6. Continuing Concerns Meeting
+6. Continuing/Significant Concerns Support Meeting

-Appendix 2 explains the circumstances that may lead to a Continuing Concerns Meeting.
+Appendix 2 explains the circumstances that may lead to a Continuing/Significant Concerns Support Meeting.

-We arrange a Continuing Concerns Meeting where either:
+We arrange a Continuing/Significant Concerns Support Meeting where either:

-- An Initial Concerns Meeting (including action plan) has not sufficiently addressed the concerns we have about your health, wellbeing or academic engagement or success; or, - You have chosen not to or have been unable to engage with the support offered or complete the action plan, within an appropriate timeframe; or, - The concerns we have about your health or wellbeing are more serious or have escalated
+- An Initial Concerns Support Meeting (including action plan) has not sufficiently addressed the concerns we have about your health, wellbeing or academic engagement or success; or, - You have chosen not to or have been unable to engage with the support offered or complete the action plan, within an appropriate timeframe; or, - You continue to not meet the minimum expectation of 85% attendance and engagement of your course (see section 2.6); or, - The concerns we have about your health or wellbeing are more serious or have escalated - If during a risk assessment it has been identified that there is a medium risk, you will be invited to a Significant Concerns Support Meeting, without having to attend an Initial Concerns Support Meeting

 6.1.
-What happens at a Continuing Concerns Meeting
+What happens at a Continuing/Significant Concerns Support Meeting